Technical Maintenance: Diagnostics of maintenance activities

-Improvements on a case-by-case basis to reduce repetitive failures:
+Improvements to reduce repetitive failures:

 This aims at identifying weaknesses in the installation and participating in the elaboration and the implementation of improvement programs.

-Improvements on a case-by-case basis to improve the lifetime of the machines
+Improve the lifetime of the machines

 These improvements require analyzing the materials used to manufacture the parts in order to identify the strongest ones, to select parts of a better quality and to design new systems or organs.